-Irrigation also improves the effectiveness of herbicides (e.g. Prowl, Sonalan, Dual, Valor, Cadre); soil fungicides; and insecticides (Lorsban).
+Irrigation also improves the effectiveness of herbicides, soil fungicides, and insecticides.
 Without timely rain or irrigation, these inputs can be wasted.
 Irrigation lowers soil temperatures, which allows for normal peg development and greatly reduces aflatoxin risk.

 Irrigation is also the best insect control available in that it makes the peanut plant much less susceptible to some of the most costly pest: lesser cornstalk borer, burrower bugs, corn earworm, and spider mites.